 As a result, the criteria for defining which patients are suited for surgical therapy have evolved, and many surgeons take an aggressive stance in the management of hepatic metastases.

 This topic review will focus on the selection of patients for and benefits of resection, and integration of systemic chemotherapy.
-Methods and results for local ablation, regional chemotherapy into the hepatic artery, radiation therapy, and management of the primary tumor in patients who present with stage IV disease are addressed elsewhere.
+Surgical techniques for hepatic resection and results for local ablation, regional chemotherapy into the hepatic artery, RT, and management of the primary tumor in patients who present with stage IV disease are addressed elsewhere.
 (See "Overview of hepatic resection" and "Nonsurgical local treatment strategies for colorectal cancer liver metastases" and "Hepatic resection techniques" and "Preoperative portal vein embolization" and "Locoregional methods for management and palliation in patients who present with stage IV colorectal cancer" and "Neoadjuvant chemoradiotherapy and radiotherapy for rectal adenocarcinoma", section on 'Local treatment for patients with synchronous liver metastases'.)

 BIOPSY CONFIRMATION — A biopsy may be indicated to confirm the diagnosis, depending upon the clinical picture.
-The risk of tract seeding from percutaneous fine needle aspiration (FNA) biopsy appears small (only a handful of case reports are described in journals listed in Medline [4-10]), although this complication was described in five of 51 cases of biopsy-proven hepatic colorectal metastases in one series .
+The risk of tract seeding from percutaneous fine needle aspiration (FNA) biopsy appears small (only a handful of case reports are described in journals listed in Medline [3-9]), although this complication was described in 5 of 51 cases of biopsy-proven hepatic colorectal metastases in one series .
 Needle tract seeding more often complicates FNA biopsy of primary liver tumors.
-(See "Clinical features and diagnosis of primary hepatocellular carcinoma", section on 'Histopathology'.)
+(See "Clinical features and diagnosis of primary hepatocellular carcinoma".)

 During laparotomy or laparoscopy for colectomy, if confirmation of liver metastases is clinically indicated, needle biopsy should be performed rather than incising into a tumor with a scalpel or with biopsy forceps to minimize the risk of peritoneal seeding.
 In patients with multiple suspicious liver lesions, biopsy of a single lesion to confirm the presence of metastases is generally sufficient.

-SURGICAL RESECTION — Resection offers the greatest likelihood of cure for patients with liver-isolated CRC.
-In surgical case series, five-year survival rates after resection range from 24 to 58 percent, averaging 40 percent (table 1), and surgical mortality rates are generally <5 percent [4-6,8-19].
+SURGICAL RESECTION — Resection offers the greatest likelihood of cure for patients with liver-isolated colorectal cancer (CRC).
+In surgical case series, five-year survival rates after resection range from 24 to 58 percent, averaging 40 percent (table 1), and surgical mortality rates are generally <5 percent [3-5,7-18].
 Subgroups with advanced age, comorbid disease, and synchronous hepatic and colon resection may have higher procedure-related mortality and worse long-term outcomes.
-As an example, five-year survival rate was only 25 percent in a population-based retrospective report of 3957 US Medicare enrollees undergoing hepatic resection for colorectal cancer liver metastases .
+As an example, five-year survival rate was only 25 percent in a population-based retrospective report of 3957 US Medicare enrollees undergoing hepatic resection for CRC liver metastases .
 Even so, five-year survival rates with the most active systemic chemotherapy regimens are only 10 to 11 percent, only about one-fifth of whom have a sustained disease remission .
 (See "Systemic chemotherapy for metastatic colorectal cancer: General principles", section on 'Chemotherapy versus supportive care'.)

 Approximately one-third of five-year survivors suffer a cancer-related death, while those who survive 10 years appear to be cured .
 In an analysis of 612 consecutive patients who underwent resection of CRC liver metastases and were followed for at least 10 years, there were 102 actual 10-year survivors (17 percent), and only one patient experienced a disease-specific death after 10 years of survival.

 Because of its clear survival impact, surgical resection is the treatment of choice when feasible.
-The percentage of patients with isolated hepatic metastases are amenable to potentially curative resection is a bit of a moving target since surgeons may have different interpretations of "resectable."
+The percentage of patients with isolated hepatic metastases who are amenable to potentially curative resection is a bit of a moving target since surgeons may have different interpretations of "resectable."
 It is safe to say that a majority of patients, with metastatic disease are not curative surgical candidates because of tumor size, location, multifocality, or inadequate hepatic reserve.

 Some patients with initially unresectable disease may become resectable after induction chemotherapy.
-While this is commonly stated, probably no more than 5 to 15 percent of patients fall into this category when an assessment of resectability by the liver surgeon and is probably on the order of 5 to 15 percent for a patient who has truly unresectable disease.
-Updated guidelines from the National Comprehensive Cancer Network (NCCN) suggest that patients who appear to have initially unresectable metastatic colorectal cancer be categorized as potentially convertible or unconvertible.
+While this is commonly stated, probably no more than 5 to 15 percent of patients fall into this category when an assessment of resectability is done initially by a liver surgeon. .
+Updated guidelines from the National Comprehensive Cancer Network (NCCN) suggest that patients who appear to have initially unresectable metastatic CRC be categorized as potentially convertible or unconvertible.
 Patients whose disease is felt to be unconvertible should be referred for alternative treatment (most often palliative chemotherapy), while induction chemotherapy is appropriate for those whose disease is potentially convertible.
 (See 'Neoadjuvant chemotherapy' below.)

-Risk scoring systems (such as the clinical risk score and others [8,25,26]) to predict which patients with metastatic CRC are most likely to benefit from resection are of limited clinical utility; none has sufficient discriminatory ability to accurately predict disease-specific survival at all time points following resection .
+Risk scoring systems (such as the clinical risk score and others [7,24,25]) to predict which patients with metastatic CRC are most likely to benefit from resection are of limited clinical utility; none has sufficient discriminatory ability to accurately predict disease-specific survival at all time points following resection .
 Utility is particularly uncertain among patients undergoing neoadjuvant chemotherapy [27-29].
-Whether changes in the clinical risk score after treatment translates into improved outcomes after resection is unknown.
-(See 'Conversion therapy for initially unresectable metastases' below).
+Whether changes in the clinical risk score after treatment translates into improved outcomes after resection is unknown (see 'Conversion therapy for initially unresectable metastases' below).
 Not enough is yet known about the prognostic value of molecular markers in patients being considered for resection of metastatic disease in the liver, but it is possible, if not likely, that certain biomarkers will be identified that may reflect either more or fewer reasons to consider metastasectomy.

 Concurrent resection of hepatic and extrahepatic disease in well-selected patients is associated with a possibility of long-term survival, particularly if the extrahepatic disease is surgically resectable lung or ovarian metastases .
 (See "Surgical resection of pulmonary metastases: Outcomes by histology" and "Locoregional methods for management and palliation in patients who present with stage IV colorectal cancer".)

-Number and location of metastases — Contrast-enhanced magnetic resonance imaging (MRI) of the liver identifies more hepatic lesions than are visualized by computed tomography (CT), especially in the presence of background fatty liver change , and is the preferred first-line imaging study for evaluating colorectal cancer liver metastases in patients who have not previously undergone therapy.
+Number and location of metastases — Contrast-enhanced MRI of the liver identifies more hepatic lesions than are visualized by computed tomography (CT), especially in the presence of background fatty liver change , and is the preferred first-line imaging study for evaluating CRC liver metastases in patients who have not previously undergone therapy.
 (See "Clinical presentation, diagnosis, and staging of colorectal cancer", section on 'Liver MRI'.)